tydaeus/notes/windows/powershell/powershell-automatic_variables.md

     - Always set by PowerShell script if script used `exit` command to exit
     - Not set by PowerShell script if run normally and terminated without `exit` command; beware that in this case it will still hold the last value it was set with
     - If PowerShell script was run through the `PowerShell` command, will be set to 0 if the script exited normally, 1 if the script exited by throwing an error
-* `$MyInvocation` - populated for scripts, functions, and ScriptBlocks; holds information about how the currently running command was invoked
+* `$MyInvocation` - populated for scripts, functions, and ScriptBlocks; holds information about how the currently running command was invoked (alias to `$PSCmdlet.MyInvocation` for advanced)
     - `$MyInvocation.MyCommand.Path` - path and filename for current script (if run from a file)
     - `$MyInvocation.MyCommand.Name` - name of current command (if named)
     - `$MyInvocation.MyCommand.Parameters` - information about the parameters defined for the function